Arts

 Garden landscapes of Spring and Autumn, A pair of six-panel folding screens painted in Mid-Edo period

-Although the artist is unknown, this is a fine Edo-period animal painting screen.
+Although the artist is unknown, these are the excellent Edo-period animal painting screens.
 The balance between the heavy background and the intricately drawn birds is beautiful and mysteriously charming.

 more